ucan-wg/invocation/README.md

 [Task]s listed in the `fork` field are first-class and only ordered by promises; they otherwise SHOULD be considered independent and equal.
 As such, atomic guarintees such as failure of one effect impling failure of other effects if left undefined.

-The `join` field describes an OPTIONAL "special" [Invocation] that is treated as a "main" thread.
-Effects MAY instruct the [Executor] that the [Task] [Invocation] is a continuation of the previous Invocation by providing it under `join` field.
-This roughly emulates a "main" virtual thread.
+The `join` field describes an OPTIONAL "special" [Invocation] which instruct the [Executor] that the [Task] [Invocation] is a continuation of the previous Invocation.
+This roughly emulates a virtual thread which terminates in an Invocation that produces Effect without a `join` field.

 Tasks in the `fork` field MAY be related to the Task in the `join` field if there exists a Promise referencing either Task.
 If such a promise does not exist, then they SHOULD be treated as entirely separate and MAY be scheduled, deferred, fail, retry, and so on entirely separately.